gawalishankar/Deployed-a-Web-Server/README.md

 Here's what I accomplished:

-✅ Provisioned an EC2 instance with a custom AMI
+✅ Provisioned an EC2 instance with a custom AMI.

-✅ Attached a security group allowing traffic on port 8080 ✅ Deployed a lightweight HTTP server using BusyBox
+✅ Attached a security group allowing traffic on port 8080.

+✅ Deployed a lightweight HTTP server using BusyBox.

-✅ Served a custom HTML page using Terraform's user_data
+✅ Served a custom HTML page using Terraform's user_data.

 🔧 Tools Used: